Intention-Conditioned Flow Occupancy Models¶

 | visual tasks (4 tasks) | — | — | +31% over best |

-- Matches or surpasses all baselines on 7 out of 9 domains.
+- Matches or exceeds all baselines in 7 out of 9 domains.

-- The most substantial improvement occurs in the jaco domain (~20×), attributed to the high-dimensional state space and sparse rewards.
+- Most significant improvement in the jaco domain (~20×), attributed to the high-dimensional state space and sparse rewards.

-- Outperforms the strongest baseline by 31% on image-based tasks.
+- 31% higher performance than the strongest baseline on image-based tasks.

 | Policy Extraction Method | quadruped jump Return | scene task 1 Success Rate |